 - Looks good on old woodwork, fireplace mantles and wainscoting

 Eggshell Paint: Eggshell paints get their name from eggs!
 The sheen appears similar to the shell of an egg, and has a little bit of shine.
-In Toronto, where Ecopainting has painted thousands of homes, eggshell has been the finish of choice.
 With the added benefit of durability and the newer formulations, eggshell has become the default paint for almost any surface.
 Manufacturers offer a subtle sheen variances without compromising on durability or quality.
 You can find eggshell that looks almost as shiny as a pearl or as dull as a flat.

 Some typical features of eggshell finishes are: